valancej/documentation/_docker/getting-started/codeship-configuration.md

 ---

 <div class="info-block">
-The configuration information below is specific to Codeship's Docker based infrastructure.
+The configuration information below is specific to Codeship Pro.
 For more information see [codeship.com](https://codeship.com/enterprise)
 </div>

 Once you have your [project running locally]({{ site.baseurl }}{% link _docker/getting-started/getting-started.md %}) you can configure the repository on Codeship and have the builds run on each push.